pratmo/pratmo/README.md

 ### Hi there 👋
-### In this repo you'll find Python, R and Verilog codes related to data science (AI) and machine learning.
+### In this repo you'll find projects and also code templates of Python, R and Verilog programming languages related to data science (AI) and machine learning.

 <!--
 **pratmo/pratmo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.